 Rhonda Dixon-Grovenor is a 70-year-old Gadigal/Bidgigal/Yuin Elder and Traditional Descendant from the Sydney (Warrane) and saltwater basin and the South Coast of NSW.
-She is the daughter of First Nations activist and advocate, Dr Charles “Chicka” Dixon, who was an MUA union activist and our family are also proud lifelong members.
+She is the daughter of First Nations activist and advocate, Dr Charles “Chicka” Dixon, who was an MUA union activist.

 Dixon has over 50 years’ experience in the performing arts having received a scholarship to UCLA and she also has experience within the theatre sector as a writer, actor, collaborator and consultant.